 Why are there no moons orbiting Mercury and Venus?

-Mercury is the closest planet to the Sun and it also has a weak gravitation field, anything orbiting it would've been lost to the Sun.
+- Mercury is the closest planet to the Sun and it also has a weak gravitation field, anything orbiting it would have been lost to the Sun.
 Quora

 There's no register feature and no need to give an email address if you don't need to.
 All messages will be reviewed before being displayed.
 Comments may be merged or altered slightly such as if an email address is given in the main body of the comment.

 You can decline to give a name which if that is the case, the comment will be attributed to a random star.
 A name is preferred even if its a random made up one by yourself.